jakejones2/nc-news/README.md

 ## Welcome!

-This api lets you store and retrieve json data for a news website.<br> It is built using node/express.js and PostgreSQL, and deployed on Render with ElephantSQL.<br>
+This API lets you store and retrieve json data for a news website.<br> It is built using node/express.js and PostgreSQL, and deployed on Render with ElephantSQL.<br>
 Try it out at https://nc-news-tm72.onrender.com/api !

 ## Summary

-For a full breakdown of what this api offers, visit the link above at:
+For a full breakdown of what this API offers, visit the link above at:

 ```
 GET /api